Western African Ebola epidemic: Surveillance and contact tracing

 Contact tracing is an essential method of preventing the spread of the disease.
 This requires effective community surveillance so that a possible case of Ebola can be registered and accurately diagnosed as soon as possible, and subsequently finding everyone who has had close contact with the case and tracking them for 21 days.
 However, this requires careful record-keeping by properly trained and equipped staff.

-WHO Assistant Director-General for Global Health Security, Keiji Fukuda, said on 3 September 2014, "We don't have enough health workers, doctors, nurses, drivers, and contact tracers to handle the increasing number of cases."
+On 3 September 2014, WHO Assistant Director-General for Global Health Security Keiji Fukuda said, "We don't have enough health workers, doctors, nurses, drivers, and contact tracers to handle the increasing number of cases."
 There was a massive effort to train volunteers and health workers, sponsored by United States Agency for International Development (USAID).
 According to WHO reports, 25,926 contacts from Guinea, 35,183 from Liberia and 104,454 from Sierra Leone were listed and traced as of 23 November 2014.

 Ebola control is hindered by the fact that current diagnostic tests require specialised equipment and highly trained personnel.
 Since there are few suitable testing centres in Western Africa, this delays diagnosis.
 As of February 2015 many rapid diagnostic tests were under trial.
 In September 2015, a new chip-based testing method that can detect Ebola accurately was reported.
 This new device allows for the use of portable instruments that can provide immediate diagnosis.

 Difficulties in attempting to halt transmission have also included the multiple disease outbreaks across country borders.
 Dr Peter Piot, the scientist who co-discovered the Ebola virus, stated that the outbreak was not following its usual linear patterns as mapped out in earlier outbreaks—this time the virus was "hopping" all over the Western African epidemic region.
 Furthermore, most past epidemics had occurred in remote regions, but this outbreak spread to large urban areas, which had increased the number of contacts an infected person might have and made transmission harder to track and break.
 On 9 December, a study indicated that a single individual introduced the virus into Liberia, causing the most cases of the disease in that country.